Health authorities urge caution as Covid cases rise across the US

 Covid deaths jumped significantly last week, new CDC data show

-The latest data from the Centers for Disease Control and Prevention (CDC) show that from August 20 to 26, Covid deaths rose 17.6 per cent from the following week.
+The latest data from the Centers for Disease Control and Prevention (CDC) show that from August 20 to 26, Covid deaths rose 17.6 per cent from the previous week.

 The death count is lower than it was during the same time period in 2020, 2021, and 2022, according to CDC data.
 However, experts are urging the American public to take the current Covid wave seriously.